Savannah Songwriters Series

 All ages.
 Non-smoking

-One reviewer said the songwriter displayed a “journalistic eye for detail and poetic flow.”
+Thomas Oliver will once again host the showcase.
+He released his third CD, “The Edge of America,” last year.
 Red Line Roots said, “…in a world of people trying to make country music and falling short, [Thomas Oliver] soars high above the competition.”

 Thomas is one of the co-producers of the Savannah Songwriters Series, which showcases original music the fourth Sunday at Johnny Harris’ restaurant in Savannah.